 Temporarily deactivating your account for a couple of days may fix a shadow ban.
 Use the deactivate feature, don’t delete your account.

 Focusing on Reels will help your account return to normal.
-Reels rather than static in-feed posts are driving a lot of engagement on the platform at the moment – especially among younger audiences – recording and editing short videos with music can help you capitalise on the sucess of the feature.
+Reels rather than static in-feed posts are driving a lot of engagement on the platform at the moment – especially among younger audiences – recording and editing short videos with music can help you capitalize on the success of the feature.

 In case you have yet to learn why Instagram is banning or deleting certain content, contact their Help Center for Instagram Business.